 How long will it take to earn my degree in HIM?

 HIM students can earn their associate degree in just 20 months, or their bachelor’s degree in as little as 36 months.
 The MBA in Healthcare Management program can be completed in as few as 12 months when attending full-time.

 Herzing also offers a variety of pathways for those who are just beginning an HIM career, or looking for a faster path to the workforce.
-Our Insurance Billing and Coding Specialist programs are focused on providing graduates with the skills and capabilities they need to succeed as entry-level billers and coders in doctors’ offices, hospitals and other care facilities
+Our medical billing and medical coding programs are focused on providing graduates with the skills and capabilities they need to succeed as entry-level billers and coders in doctors’ offices, hospitals and other care facilities